ericstrobl/CIM/README.md

 # How to Interpret the Output

-Let S denote the selection variables
+Let S denote the selection variables.

 `out$pofaag[i,j] = 0` means that CIM could render i and j conditionally independent